danielSoler93/nbd_central_docs/docs/_build/software/Schrodinger/documentation.rst

 Reactivate License
 -----------------------

-1) If the license fil has been automatically updated under "/opt/schordinger/licences/license.lic" and /opt/schrodinger2020-1/utilities/configure says it has a valid license file please do:
+1) If the license file has been automatically updated under "/opt/schordinger/licences/license.lic" and /opt/schrodinger2020-1/utilities/configure says it has a valid license file please do:

     - /opt/schrodinger2020-1/licadmin STOP